What Are the 4 Elements of a Crime in Minnesota?

 The prosecution cannot secure a conviction by only proving mens rea or actus reus.
 The defendant must have both mens rea and actus reus together – a guilty mind and the guilty act.
 Concurrence of the two must be present.
 Typically, the prosecution needs proof that the two occurred together, at the same time, to culminate in the crime in question.
 The guilty mind must coexist with or at least precede the guilty act.
 It does not necessarily matter whether mens rea was present up to the actus reus (such as premeditated crimes), as long as both concur at the same time during the criminal act.
 Mens rea must have motivated the conduct that led to the actus reus.

 The fourth element of a crime is causation.
 The prosecution must prove beyond a reasonable doubt that the crime would not have happened were it not for the defendant’s direct participation.
 The prosecution must use evidence to establish a causal relationship between the defendant’s conduct and the crime in question.

 Contact a Criminal Defense Lawyer for a Free Consultation

 The element of causation also requires proof that actual harm occurred because of the crime.
 Different crimes have different requirements for the element of causation.
 Murder cases, for example, require an actual killing and death.
 Aggravated battery requires bodily injuries.
 Without these damages, the act did not happen, and the courts cannot find the defendant guilty of committing a crime.
 The prosecution must have all four elements of a crime for the courts to convict the defendant.

-If you’ve reached this page in search of legal defense for a crime, contact our office today to schedule a free initial consultation and case evaluation with an experienced attorney.
+If you’ve reached this page in search of legal defense for a crime, contact a Mankato criminal defense attorney today to schedule a free initial consultation and case evaluation with an experienced attorney.